 In order to receive Federal Financial Aid, regulations require that all students make continued progress in their educational program.
 This requirement is called Satisfactory Academic Progress and will be monitored by the District Financial Aid Office.
-In accordance with Federal Regulations the District Financial Aid Office's policy will be to evaluate Satisfactory Academic Progress each academic year.
+In accordance with Federal Regulations the District Financial Aid Office's policy will be to evaluate Satisfactory Academic Progress each academic year for students enrolled in programs longer than one year in length and at the end of each semester for all students in programs one year or less in length.
+Please see the financial aid website at www.wcccd.edu for a more comprehensive review of this policy.